SOTETO/heureka/readme.md

 ### Development environment - Create a new microservice
 Setting up the environment to develop a new microservice requires a bit of configuration effort.
 See a list of commands available in this environment:

+#### Best practice for DEV configuration
+1. Setup the required git repositories for your new MS
+2. Optional: Add the repositories to the `git-setup.cfg`, if it becomes part of MS-DROPS or an infrastructure system
+3. Change the database configurations in `.docker-conf/mode_dev/.env`
+4. Add an nginx upstream for your local new MS in `.docker-conf/mode_dev/nginx/pool2.upstream` (see new or arise and drops as an example)
+5. Add new locations to the nginx `.docker-conf/mode_dev/nginx/location.pool` file (using the new upstreams).

 - `up` - Start the `docker-compose up` considering the `.docker-conf/mode_dev/.env` file
 - `stop` - Stop all created containers.
 - `rm` - Stop and remove all docker containers described in the docker-compose files